sodadata/soda-core/docs/documentation/supported-data-types.md

 # Data types

-Soda SQL supports the following data types in columns it scans.
+Soda SQL supports the following data types in the columns it scans. <br />
+Currently, Soda SQL does not support complex data types.

 ### Apache Hive